 Direct phenotypic identification

-Here transgenic bacteria are identified based on the newly developed characters.
-For example, bacteria with β-lactamase producing genes survive the culture media when ampicillin is added while remaining die.
+- For example, bacteria with β-lactamase producing genes survive the culture media when ampicillin is added while remaining dead.

-For this purpose, gene promoters or expression agents like Lac operon or Tryptophan operon are used
+- For this purpose, gene expression agents or promoters like Lac operon or Tryptophan operon are used

-When these agents are added to cultural media, they express the rDNA to produce the desired product.
+- When these agents are added to cultural media, the rDNA gets activated and produces the desired product.

-For example, in the presence of lactose in culture media, the lac-operon gene is active and there is the production of insulin by E.Coli and in the absence of lactose, there is no production of insulin.
+For example, in the presence of lactose in culture media, the lac-operon gene is active, and there is the production of insulin by E.Coli, and in the absence of lactose, there is no insulin production.

-This is how we manufacture many vaccines like hepatitis B, vitamins like B12, hormones like Insulin, etc.
+- This is how many vaccines, such as hepatitis B, vitamin B12, and hormones like insulin, are manufactured.

-Without this technique, we needed to extract them from animals which could be insufficient to meet the market demands.
+- Without this technique, we would have needed to extract them from animals, which would have been insufficient to meet the market demands.

 Also, the product obtained has compatibility problems with the human body as it was from another source.